Natural Autism Support Logo

 There's growing evidence that suggests that mental disorders are difficult to resolve when the body is inflamed.
 Inflammation puts the body, brain and nervous on edge.
 When the body has a persistent stress signal, it's no wonder challenges such as anxiety and depression are more difficult to resolve.

-For more information with real world ideas to implement to improve health, please visit this post.
-It's important to note that I don't encourage supplementation without proper testing and advice from a healthcare professional.
+I don't encourage supplementation without proper testing and advice from a healthcare professional.
 Searching the internet and stabbing in the dark can waste a lot of money and can have varying results.
 The wrong supplement at the wrong time can make things worse.

 Primitive reflex therapy is an alternative treatment for autism.
 It works by making people's primitive reflexes work better which helps their physical and mental health.
 It may even help children overcome persistent toe walking.